Oviemena/Oviemena/README.md

 #### 🌱 I’m currently  learning...

 - Containerization with Docker and Kuberneates using AWS services
-- Redis as a database and caching tool.
+- Go and Java Programming Language.
-- llms with langchain and llamaindex.
+- Microservices and distributed systems.

 ##### 💞️ I’m looking to collaborate on web development...